physar/SimPlus/index.md

 ## RoboCup Simulation (Secondary/Open)

 This page gives some install, set up and introduction to use Webots for a Rescue based simulation setup.
+This is a demo, or trial, for creating a Resuce Simulation based platform to bridge the gap between RoboCupJunior Rescue Simulation & RoboCup Major Rescue Simulation.
+This platform uses open-source software, and the installation has been kept as simple as possible to provide a low barried to entry.
+A number of introductory exercises are provided, in addition to which many more are available online.
+Specific 'competition worlds' are also provided which are similar to thoose which will be used in the competition.

 ### About